 2. What Do Not Call does and doesn't cover

-The Do Not Call list keeps you off of for-profit business call lists, but it isn't immediate.
-Telemarketers update their lists periodically, so the FTC says it can take up to 31 days to take full effect.
+Once you sign up, the Do Not Call list takes you off of for-profit business call lists, but it isn't immediate.
+Telemarketers only update their lists periodically, so the FTC says it can take up to 31 days to take full effect.

 Tip: If you receive an unexpected sales call after you've registered your number, and it has been on the list for 31 days, you can file a complaint.
 Just go to donotcall.gov or call 1-888-382-1222.
 Be prepared to provide the date of the call and the company's name or phone number.

 On the other hand, political organizations, charities and survey takers are still permitted to call you.
 Businesses you've bought something from or made a payment to in the last 18 months also have a right to call.
 When they call, however, just firmly tell them to take you off their list and they have to honor your request, although they might still try to talk you into reconsidering.

-Sometimes on a call from a survey company they'll ask if they can make a follow-up call.
-If you agree, then an associated for-profit company associated with the survey company can call you with a sales pitch.
+Sometimes on a call from a survey company, the caller will ask if they can make a follow-up call.
+If you agree, then a for-profit company associated with the survey company can call you with a sales pitch.
 So, don't just ask them to call later to get them off the phone.

-Be careful when signing up for sweepstakes and free product offers.
-The fine print may want your permission to receive telemarketing calls from affiliated companies.
+You should also be careful when signing up for sweepstakes and free product offers.
+The fine print may include your permission to receive telemarketing calls from affiliated companies.
 If you do get telemarketing calls after signing up for a sweepstakes, again just firmly state you want off their list.

-Under the rules, most businesses can't hit you with prerecorded telemarketing messages, also called robocalls, without your written permission.
-Political and informational robocalls, such as those received from health care providers, banks and schools, are still allowed.
+Under the Do Not Call rules, most businesses can't hit you with prerecorded telemarketing messages, also called robocalls, without your written permission.
+Political robocalls and informational robocalls, such as those received from health care providers, banks and schools, are still allowed, though.

 3. Cellphones and Do Not Call

-Every year or so, a hoax burns like wildfire through email inboxes and social networks warning that all cellphone numbers are about to go public - register your mobile number right away!
+Every year or so, a hoax burns like wildfire through email inboxes and social networks warning that all cellphone numbers are about to go public.
+Register your mobile number right away!
 It also says there's a deadline to register your cellphone, and, once registered, it only blocks your number for five years.

 If you get an unsolicited marketing call on your cellphone, first ask the caller how they got your number and then firmly tell them you don't want to be contacted again.
 If they call back, file a complaint with the FTC at donotcall.gov or 1-888-382-1222.
 Again, you'll need to provide information about the date and time of the call, the caller's number and so forth so the FTC can track them down.

-Telemarketers aren't the only ones who can bug you non-stop.
+Telemarketers and scammers aren't the only ones who can bug you non-stop.
 Learn how to stop harassing calls and texts from exes, former friends, enemies or anyone else.